patrickfav/density-converter/README.md

 Java 1.8, JavaFx and Apache CLI

+For support of various image types TwelveMonkey lib is used which claims to have wider support of even basic file types (jpeg, etc.)

 Rescaling happens with imgscalr which includes some sophisticated algorithms for correct resizing using ULTRA_QUALITY setting.

 For parallel execution, every source file spawns his own thread for each platform converter e.g. 3 files 2 converters -> 6 threads needed.